When we got up this morning, I was pleasantly surprised by temps just

 |

-direction and starts heading downhill again.
+direction and starts downhill again.

 great.
-Then in the next little drainage
+In the next little drainage

 water.